 We wear the colors here and there, buy jewelry for our partners or ourselves made from these metals, and use expressions that refer to them in everyday language.
 However, how much do most of us really know about the shiny substances gold and silver?

 The answer is typically not much.
-Whether you’re thinking about proposing in 2022 and are paying more attention to metals as a result, or are keen to get into new investment options such as buying a gold bar stash, it’s good to understand the ins and outs of these valuable precious metals.
+Whether you’re thinking about proposing in 2022 and are paying more attention to metals as a result, or are keen to get into new investment options such as buying gold and silver, it’s good to understand the ins and outs of these valuable precious metals.

 Gold Can Be Rarer Than Diamonds